dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 aborted, if any of these conditions isn't satisfied in the target machine.

-Pyarmor has command `hdinfo` to print hardware information in target machine
+PyArmor has command `hdinfo` to print hardware information in target machine

 ```bash
     pyarmor hdinfo
 ```

-Pyarmor has command `licenses` used to generate new liceses
+PyArmor has command `licenses` used to generate new liceses

 ``` bash
     pyarmor licenses